 Sitges is a picturesque coastal town on the Costa Brava.
-It’s just a half hour train ride away from Barcelona and it offers some of the best beaches in Spain.
-Long a haven for artists, it’s now know known as the gay capital of Europe.
+It’s just a half-hour train ride away from Barcelona and it has some of the best gay beaches in Spain.
+Long a haven for artists, it’s now know known as the gay vacation capital of Europe – along with Mykonos, of course!

 Wandering around the old town you’ll find plenty of shops, restaurants and a lot of gay bars (about 24!).
 One of the most heartening things about Sitges’ gay scene is how open it is.
 The bars aren’t hidden away down a back street.
 They take up much of the town’s centre.